Digital-Sports-Solutions-Official/DSS-website/DSS.md

 ## Changes needed for
 - ContactButton in Home does not look good, i like the call to action but Im not sure about a button like that

+## Good idea for quote submission
+Have a quote submitter slide out from the right so that the user can go back and look at stuff